how we work

 Then we look at the context you gave us at the beginning of the process, and let it inform a rigorously structured set of notes to form the basis of our meeting.

-We arrange a meeting to take place within a month of you sending us the play, either online or face-to-face*.
+We arrange a meeting to take place within a month of you sending us the play, usually via video call.*

 This is where we can have a more detailed discussion about what you want for your play, and use it as a framework – along with the context you gave us in Stage One – for sharing our thoughts and questions with you.